-Science Fact: Happiness is something that we all want, almost by definition.
-It is even enshrined in the U.S. Declaration of Independence as something that we are not guaranteed but that we have the right to pursue.
+Happiness is something that we all want, almost by definition.
+The U.S. Declaration of Independence even enshrines it as something without guarantees, but that we have the right to pursue.

 Happiness is so subjective and so personal that you’d think science would have trouble saying anything useful about it.
 Amazingly, researchers are not only learning how to predict our happiness, but what we can do to become happier.

-In the marriage study, a group of psychologists from Florida, Tennessee and Texas got 135 newly married couples to take part in a four-year study of happiness in marriage.
+In the marriage study, a group of psychologists from Florida, Tennessee and Texas got 135 newly wed couples to take part in a four-year study of happiness in marriage.
 To have as consistent a group as possible, all the participants were over 18, in their first marriage and childless (although of child-bearing age).
-They were recruited in eastern Tennessee through advertisements in bridal shops and community newspapers, plus mailings to people who had submitted applications for marriage licenses.
+The scientists recruited them in eastern Tennessee through advertisements in bridal shops and community newspapers, plus mailings to people who had submitted applications for marriage licenses.

 How do you measure happiness, anyway?
 Well, you ask people whether they are happy.
 And when you ask newlyweds, they generally are somewhere between happy and deliriously ecstatic.
-However, when you continue to ask them that question every six months for four years, the self-reported happiness decreases, sometimes a little and sometimes a lot.
+However, what if you continue to ask them that question every six months for four years?
+Then the self-reported happiness decreases, sometimes a little and sometimes a lot.

-Here comes the clever part: the researchers measured not only the conscious responses of the blissful couples but also their unconscious attitudes, so-called “automatic responses,” toward each other.
-The scientists hypothesized that unconscious attitudes at the time of marriage would be a good predictor of long-term marital happiness, and the results support that conclusion.
+Here comes the clever part: the researchers measured not only the conscious responses of the blissful couples.
+They also measured unconscious attitudes, so-called “automatic responses,” toward each other.
+The scientists hypothesized that unconscious attitudes at the time of marriage would be a good predictor of long-term marital happiness.
+And the results support that conclusion.

 Now this may sound like academic stuff, fit for a Golden Fleece Award and not actually reflective of real life.
 Not true!
 The results were fascinating and significant:

-A team of seven researchers led by a professor at University of Wisconsin – Madison tackled a persistent problem in colleges: that “first-generation college students,” neither of whose parents finished college, have a lot of trouble in college.
+A team of seven researchers led by a professor at University of Wisconsin – Madison tackled a persistent problem in colleges.
+The problem is that “first-generation college students,” neither of whose parents finished college, have a lot of trouble in college.
 They get poorer grades and they drop out much more frequently than students with at least one college-grad parent.
-For people concerned about equal opportunity and fairness, this looms as a serious social problem, one that affects students of all races and backgrounds.
+For people who worry about equal opportunity and fairness, this looms as a serious social problem.
+And this problem affects students of all races and backgrounds.
 The problem is not a small one – almost 20% of all college students in the U.S. are of this “first-generation” type.

 The scientists studied almost eight hundred students taking an introductory biology course for biology majors.
 19.3% of the students were first-generation college, closely matching U.S. statistics as a whole.
-The researchers asked which personal values were important to the students – such as creativity, career aspirations or independence – and then had them write about those values.
+The researchers asked which personal values were important to the students – such as creativity, career aspirations or independence.
+Then, they had them write about those values.
 The hypothesis was that this “values affirmation” would not only remind the students what was important to them, but reinforce the internal attitudes and motivations that supported their personal values.

 The results were spectacular.
 Values affirmation improved final course grades as well as overall grade point average for the semester.
 Moreover, it increased the percentage of students who chose to continue to the second course in the sequence for biology majors.
 This straightforward exercise “narrowed the achievement gap between 1st-generation and continuing-generation students for course grades by 50% and increased retention in a critical gateway course by 20%.”
 Wow…talk about results!